 Counsel patients, their caregivers, and families that AEDs, including QUDEXY XR, may increase the risk of suicidal thoughts and behavior and they should be advised of the need to be alert for the emergence or worsening of the signs and symptoms of depression, any unusual changes in mood or behavior or the emergence of suicidal thoughts, behavior or thoughts about self-harm.
-Behaviors of concern should be reported immediately to healthcare providers [see WARNINGS AND PRECAUTIONS].
+Instruct patients to immediately report behaviors of concern to their healthcare providers [see WARNINGS AND PRECAUTIONS].

 Interference with Cognitive and Motor Performance

-Warn patients about the potential for somnolence, dizziness, confusion, difficulty concentrating, visual effects and advise them not to drive or operate machinery until they have gained sufficient experience on QUDEXY XR to gauge whether it adversely affects their mental performance, motor performance, and/or vision [see WARNINGS AND PRECAUTIONS].
+Warn patients about the potential for somnolence, dizziness, confusion, difficulty concentrating, visual effects, and advise patients not to drive or operate machinery until they have gained sufficient experience on QUDEXY XR to gauge whether it adversely affects their mental performance, motor performance, and/or vision [see WARNINGS AND PRECAUTIONS].

-Advise patients that even when taking QUDEXY XR, or other anticonvulsants, some patients with epilepsy will continue to have unpredictable seizures.
-Therefore, counsel all patients taking QUDEXY XR for epilepsy to exercise appropriate caution when engaging in any activities where loss of consciousness could result in serious danger to themselves or those around them (including swimming, driving a car, climbing in high places, etc.).
+Even when taking QUDEXY XR, or other anticonvulsants, some patients with epilepsy will continue to have unpredictable seizures.
+Therefore, advise all patients taking QUDEXY XR for epilepsy to exercise appropriate caution when engaging in any activities where loss of consciousness could result in serious danger to themselves or those around them (including swimming, driving a car, climbing in high places, etc.).
 Some patients with refractory epilepsy will need to avoid such activities altogether.
-Physicians should discuss the appropriate level of caution with their patients, before patients with epilepsy engage in such activities.
+Discuss the appropriate level of caution with their patients, before patients with epilepsy engage in such activities.